Assassin-plus/Assassin-plus.github.io/_posts/2025-03-31-Light-Quantities.md

 Conversion from an RGB space to XYZ space is linear and can be done with a matrix derived from the RGB space¡Çs primaries and white point .
 Via matrix inversion and concatenation, matrices can be derived to convert from XYZ to any RGB space, or between two different RGB spaces.
 Note that after such a conversion the RGB values may be negative or greater than one.
 These are colors that are out of gamut, i.e., not reproducible in the target RGB space.
 Various methods can be used to map such colors into the target RGB gamut .

 One often-used conversion is to transform an RGB color to a grayscale luminance value.
-Since luminance is the same as the Y coefficient, this operation is just the ¡ÈY part¡É of the RGB-to-XYZ conversion.
+Since luminance is the same as the Y coefficient, this operation is just the "Y part" of the RGB-to-XYZ conversion.
 In other words, it is a dot product between the RGB coefficients and the middle row of the RGB-to-XYZ matrix.
 In the case of the sRGB and Rec.
 709 spaces, the equation is

 $$Y=0.2126R+0.7152G+0.0722B$$